SpellholdStudios/SpellholdStudios.github.io/README.md

 ## <a name="npc2" id="npc2"></a>Content Expansion and Non-Joinable Character Mods

-Documentation for all Expansion mods and projects that add new individual characters (traders, non-joinable followers) hosted at SHS.
+Documentation for all Expansion mods and projects that add new individual characters (traders, non-joinable followers) hosted at <a href="http://www.shsforums.net/files/category/7-expansion-mods/">SHS</a>.

 <div align="right"><a href="#top">Back to top</a></div>